NUTRITION FOR CHILDREN

 CPE points from ATMS, ANTA and NHAA may be applicable upon request to your registering body.

-All students receive a transcript of results and Certificate of Attainment with relevant accrediting logos.
+All students receive a Certificate of Attainment with relevant accrediting logos.

 $150 (inclusive of GST)

 Yes for two or more students

 Online: Via PayPal; Visa; Mastercard; Visa Debit; Bank transfer.
 You do not need a PayPal account to enrol online using a credit card.

 The following is a brief guide to the type of detail and content you will cover in this course: